axelitus/fuel-pkg-history/README.md

 #### Session driver

-The Session driver uses the \Session core class to store the entries stack.
+The Session driver uses the Fuel\Session core class to store the entries stack.
 This driver is intended to be used with care as it relies on the capabilities of the underlying class.
-This means that it dependes on the chosen driver to handle the sessions across Fuel.
+This means that it dependes on the chosen driver to handle the sessions across FuelPHP.
 You should be aware of how the driver handles data and what it's limits are.
-At the moment this driver does not have a specifics config key, but the key 'session' is reserved for the future development.
+At the moment this driver does not have a specifics config key, but the key 'session' is reserved for possible future development.

-WARNING!:
+**WARNING!:**

 * When using the 'cookie' driver for the session, the storage capacity is limited to 4kb (that means that the history stack and any other data you are storing in the session counts towards this limit).
 When this limit is reached you'll see this message: "The session data stored by the application in the cookie exceeds 4Kb.
 Select a different session storage driver".
 Use this with care as it may broke your app completely.
 You are encouraged to use this driver with a small entries limit like 2 (current and previous only).

 ### Methods

-The useful methods (and the ones that you will be using the most (if not the only ones) while using the package) are listed in the following sections.
+The useful methods (and the ones that you will be using the most while using this package) are listed in the following sections.

 #### History class